mseag/sea-flash/README.md

 : [path to images folder]

 Images follow the naming convention of bw (black/white) or c (color) followed by 4-digit UID number.

 Can be .jpg or .png

-For example: bw0001.jpg corresponds to word of UID 1
+For example: *bw0001.jpg* corresponds a black&white image for word of UID 1

 Recommend using a directory of freely distributable images from [The Art of Reading](https://bloomlibrary.org/page/resources/art-of-reading) under the Creative Commons license.